Microsoft/IntuneDocs.pt-pt/InTuneDocs/deploy-use/set-up-android-for-work.md

 ## <a name="unbinding-your-android-for-work-administrative-account"></a>Anular o enlace da conta administrativa do Android for Work

 Pode desativar a gestão e inscrição do Android for Work.
-Ao clicar em **Anular o enlace** remove todos os dispositivos Android for Work inscritos e remove a relação entre a conta Android for Work e o Intune.
+Ao clicar em **Unbind** na consola de administração do Intune, remove todos os dispositivos Android for Work inscritos e remove a relação entre a conta Android for Work e o Intune.

 ### <a name="how-to-unbind-an-android-for-work-account"></a>Como anular o enlace de uma conta Android for Work